Voilett-Roze/asus/Compile-Firmware-from-source-using-Ubuntu.md

 With these command you will build your environment which you will need to work with.

-Also at this point, if you wish to build for the HND platform you'll need to scroll on and follow some slightly different instructions.
+Also at this point, if building for the HND platform you'll need to move on and follow some slightly different instructions as stated.

 ```bash
 sudo ln -s ~/asuswrt-merlin/tools/brcm /opt/brcm